eddygiraldo/portfolio-server/server/README.md

-# Fintual task
+# Portfolio server

-Fintual task is an api with two routes in order to manage a stock portfolio.
-Fintual task has been deployed on [Deployed]
+Portfolio server is an api with two routes in order to manage a stock portfolio.
+Portfolio server has been deployed on [Deployed]

 ## Decisions